H33Tx/KEngine/README.txt

 ... or read the official documentation: https://phprouter.com

 ## Autoload
-This file is kind of the core of KEngine.
+-- This is outdated and needs update, missing $parsedown. ts:2023-12-08 This file is kind of the core of KEngine.
 Structure:
 - Creates session